examsoft

 A visual workflow analysis surfaced the following key usability issues:

-• No confirmation - customers lacked the ability to confirm their selections, leading to confusion and mistrust
+• No confirmation - administrators lacked the ability to confirm their selections, leading to confusion as to whether categories were added or not

-• Lack of keyboard accessibility - a hidden feature became accessible only after discovering a specific interaction, which undermined user trust
+• Disruption of workflow - a hidden feature became accessible only after discovering a specific interaction, which removed focus on the main goal of adding categories as the hidden feature had nothing to do with categories

 Solutions